 1. Talk about how you thrive under pressure

 It’s important to remember that your end-goal here is to assure employers you’re perfectly capable of handling things when the going gets tough and that your work performance is not hindered in demanding times.
-You can do this by focusing on a situation where you were under immense pressure and explaining how you rose to the occasion.

-2. Emphasise how you deal with stress
+2. Emphasize how you deal with stress

 Employers know that work can be stressful from time to time, and they’re perfectly aware of the effects that overworked and overstressed employees have on their companies, which is precisely why they look for candidates who can apply practical methods when under pressure.
-Your answer should convey your ability to stay focused on the task at hand during a major crisis — and definitely not how stressful situations make you feel!

 3. Focus on a time you dealt with pressure from outside forces

-Never, ever talk about a time where feeling pressured was a direct result of your own actions.
+Never, ever talk about a time when feeling pressured was a direct result of your own actions.
 Even if you came through in the end, employers will only view you as a liability to their company, and the chances of hiring you become slim to none.

 That said, don’t point fingers, either.
-Instead, talk about a time where the pressure was a result of something beyond your, or anyone else’s, control — like an increased number of shoppers if you work in retail, for example — and make sure you show how your common sense, initiative, forward thinking and problem-solving skills helped you manage the particular situation.
+Instead, talk about a time where the pressure was a result of something beyond your, or anyone else’s, control — like an increased number of shoppers if you work in retail, for example.

 4. Relate your answer to real-life experiences

-That is to say: not fabrications of reality.
-Your answer should communicate your ability to prioritise and evaluate many different tasks at once, manage your own time effectively, think clearly in a crisis and choose the most cost and time-effective solution, so make sure your answer conveys this.
+Your answer should communicate your ability to prioritize and evaluate many different tasks at once, manage your own time effectively, think clearly in a crisis, and choose the most cost- and time-effective solution, so make sure your answer conveys this.

-If you’re new to the world of work and haven’t any experience to reflect on, it’s perfectly alright to talk about a stressful situation in other areas of life, like exam periods or times of family stress.
+If you’re new to the world of work and haven’t got any experience to reflect on, it’s perfectly alright to talk about a stressful situation in other areas of life, like exam periods or times of family stress.

 Whatever you choose to talk about, though, it’s essential that you relate it to the job you’re interviewing for.
 Talk about how the particular experience can help you succeed in the job, and make sure you don’t get too personal, like mentioning how stressed you were on a first date!